-Today, I visited the Rosicrucian Egyptian Museum located at Rosicrucian Park in the Rose Garden neighborhood of San Jose, California.
+Today I visited the Rosicrucian Egyptian Museum located at Rosicrucian Park in the Rose Garden neighborhood of San Jose, California.
 On this autumn day, the sun was shining and the weather comfortably warm.
-The gardens were peaceful with few visitors, and the vegetation, dry and shriveled, was entering a quiet, dormant period as well.
+The gardens were peaceful with few visitors, and the vegetation, dry and shriveled, was entering a quiet, dormant period.

 The museum, devoted to Ancient Egypt, was founded by the Ancient Mystical Order Rosae Crucis.
 Rosicrucian teachings are a combination of occultism and other religious beliefs and practices, including Hermeticism, Jewish mysticism, and Christian Gnosticism.
 The central feature of Rosicrucianism is the belief that its members possess the secret wisdom that was handed down to them from ancient times.